daattali/beautiful-jekyll/aboutme.md

 My name is Rafał Gawlik and this is some information about me:

- - I am Android, iOS, and React Native developer.
+ - I am Android and React Native developer.
  - I've been doing apps for Android and iOS professionally for 4 years.
  - I am a leader of Koduj dla Polski (Code for Poland).
 I would like to build developers community in Wroclaw to solve social problems.
  - Naturally, I am based in Wrocław (Poland).